TL;DR

 Understanding the Output:

-Once you hit "Calculate," you'll be presented with a date.
-This is your estimated "death day" based on the data you provided.
+Once you hit "Calculate," you'll be presented with an estimated date based on the data you provided.
+The calculator also reflects your current age (calculated from your date of birth) and an estimated life expectancy in years.
 Remember, this is a statistical projection, not a certainty.
 The real value is in understanding why you got that result.

 Worked Example: